 We pay DSS, our fleet manager, a fixed management fee of \$15,000 per month for each vessel in our operating fleet in exchange for providing us with technical and commercial management services in connection with the employment of our fleet.
 This fee is in addition to the 2% commission on revenues we pay to our fleet manager for the services as described above.
-Our management fees will increase as a result of our acquisition of one additional Panamax dry bulk carrier that we took delivery of in January 2006.
-However, these management fees will be eliminated from our consolidated financial statements as intercompany transactions on our acquisition of DSS, in April 2006 and will be replaced by the direct expenses of operating the manager as a wholly-owned subsidiary.
+As of April 1, 2006, management fees have been eliminated from our consolidated financial statements as intercompany transactions and replaced by direct expenses of operating the manager as a wholly-owned subsidiary.